aminalaee/sqladmin/docs/authentication.md

 ```

 With the `middlewares` argument in SQLAdmin you can have full control over the
-`Admin` created and you can mofiy the behaviour.
+`Admin` created and you can modify the behaviour.
 For example you can implement a SessionMiddleware:

 ```python
 from sqladmin import Admin